braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/setting_up_shopify.md

 You have the option to enable a backfill of purchasers from the last 90 days prior to your installation.
 By automatically syncing over past customer and purchase data, you’ll be able to immediately start targeting and engaging with your customers.
 Refer to [Shopify historical backfill]({{site.baseurl}}/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_backfill/) to learn more.

 {% alert warning %}
-To ensure the backfill imports Order Created Events and Braze Purchase Events, you must have selected “Order Created” and “Braze Purchase Event” during event selection in Step 3.
+To make sure the backfill imports Order Created Events and Braze Purchase Events, you must have selected “Order Created” and “Braze Purchase Event” during event selection in Step 3.
 {% endalert %}

 ### Step 5: Enable in-browser message channel